filipxg/DL-Reproducibility/Blog/blogpost.md

 ### 3. Evaluating hyperparameter sensitivity
 We shifted our investigation of hyperparameter sensitivity in QCANet models to a PyTorch-based framework, leveraging [Optuna](https://optuna.org/) for systematic optimization, with a primary focus on exploring variations in learning rate.
 The outcomes of these evaluations are documented in our [GitHub repository](https://github.com/filipxg/DL-Reproducibility).
 We discovered that a very low learning rate was most effective across the models tested.
 Initially, we chose to adjust only the learning rate for simplicity, allowing easy modification of other parameters like batch size or epochs later on.
 Our use of Optuna required extensive Kaggle resources and time.
 However, following the methodology of [Tokuoka et al.](https://www.nature.com/articles/s41540-020-00152-8), who utilized 150 epochs per model, we adopted the same approach rather than optimizing for an ideal number of epochs.
 Constraints on memory limited us to a batch size of 1, as using larger batches would exceed the available memory on Kaggle's GPUs.
 ### 4. Reproduction of the 3D U-Net results
 As our initial goal was to reproduce Figure 3 from their paper, we lastly also took a look at the 3D U-Net implementation.
 By implementing this network as well, we could compare the results and see if QCANet indeed outperformed 3D U-Net.
 The authors themselves did not provide any code for 3D-UNet, but we took [3D-Unet](https://github.com/wolny/pytorch-3dunet) as a baseline to implement this network.
 We set up this model in Kaggle.
 Our DiceLoss was used as loss function and IoU as an accuracy metric.
 For the hyperparameters, everything that was stated in the paper and references was used and missing parameters were estimated using Bayesian estimation with Optuna.
 The model successfully converged and achieved good IoU’s.
-However, the results looked nothing like we would expect (see figure ##).
+However, the results looked nothing like we would expect.
 We were not able to deduct what went wrong, and therefore excluded these results from our final results.
 Our efforts can be found in `3dunet.ipynb` on our [Github](https://github.com/filipxg/DL-Reproducibility).

-\~Figure with 3D U-Net results?~
 ## Loss Function
 We encountered issues with the dice loss function provided by the utilized library, which returned negative values.
 To resolve this, we derived the dice coefficient loss directly from the formulation provided in the referenced [paper](https://arxiv.org/pdf/1606.04797.pdf):